facebook/react-native-website/website/versioned_docs/version-0.12/animated.md

   constructor(props) {
     super(props);
     this.state = {
-      pan: new Animated.ValueXY(), // inits to zero
+      pan: new Animated.ValueXY() // inits to zero
     };
     this.state.panResponder = PanResponder.create({
       onStartShouldSetPanResponder: () => true,